[Image is missing]

 Multifocal contact lenses are similarly priced to other forms of lens, with the price depending on how many lenses are in the pack that you purchase.
 When you purchase larger quantities of contact lenses, to last for a longer period of time, you can decrease the overall cost for each lens purchased.

-Multifocal contact lenses correct presbyopia caused by loss of elasticity in the eye crystaline lens, normally developing in your 40s.
+Multifocal contact lenses correct presbyopia caused by loss of elasticity in the eye lens, normally developing in your 40s or older.

 Multifocal contact lenses can be worn by wearers with a prescription for presbyopia, who have had them fitted by an optician.